backdrop-contrib/photoswipe/README.md

 Within 'Other' settings for your view, set the CSS class 'photoswipe-gallery'.
 Within 'Format' settings, un-check the row settings.

+### Image captions
+Photoswipe includes an option to use the alt or title values of an image as a caption.
+However, at the moment in Backdrop it is not easy to access and set these values for attached image files.
+[Ref. https://github.com/backdrop/backdrop-issues/issues/4007]

+It is now possible to add a text field to the node type and set Photoswipe to use this as a caption, though this is a per-node value and is not perhaps suitable when using multiple images in a node.

 ## License

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.